Colton Underwood Breaks Down In ‘The Bachelorette: Men Tell All’ Hot Seat

 “I wasn’t true to who I was, and I feel like people think I’m less of a man because of that.
 And that’s the hardest thing for me to hear.”

-You can Colton Underwood as he gets emotional in the Men Tell All hot seat below.
+You can see Colton Underwood as he gets emotional in the Men Tell All hot seat below.

 Earlier in the broadcast, Underwood got into a heated exchange with fellow Bachelorette suitor Jean Blanc.
 While some of it was bleeped out, Variety reports that Jean Blanc told Colton he was “acting like a p— even though you’ve never been inside of one.”
 Underwood addressed the personal attack from Jean Blanc while talking to Harrison.